dvanmosselbeen/TryHackMe_writeups/empline/README.md

 ![alt text](files/webserver_01.png "Web server")

-So we have to adjust the `/etc/hosts` as root user.
+So we have to adjust the `/etc/hosts` as root user on our host machine.

 ````commandline
 10.10.132.122    empline.thm
 10.10.132.122    job.empline.thm
 ````

-Looking at the <http://job.empline.thm/> gives us a login screen for the [OpenCATS Application Tracking System](https://www.opencats.org/).

-As side note my `Malwarebytes Browser Guard` blocks this website for the `riskware` reason on my Windows machine.

-_**Spoiler alert:** Looking up on Google reveals there are a few vulnerabilities.
+_**Spoiler alert:** Looking up on Google reveals there are a few vulnerabilities about `OpenCATS`.
+See the section [Other Methods](#other-methods) below where I list all know CVE so far about OpenCATS so far.
+And i'm pretty sure, looking at this apache version, we have plenty other possibilities to take ownership of this machine.
 However, during my challenge, I did not have had to make use of these know vulnerabilities.
 I made my path differently.
 To be open, I just have looked around my way and tried a few things.
 After I finished rooting  this box I started to dig deeper to finish this writeup and found out there are some interesting know vulnerabilities._

+Looking at the <http://job.empline.thm/> gives us a login screen for the [OpenCATS Application Tracking System](https://www.opencats.org/).
+As side note my `Malwarebytes Browser Guard` blocks this `OpenCATS` website on my Windows box for the `riskware` reason.
+That's already a red flag, honestly.

 ![alt text](files/webserver_02.png "Web server")

-Going to <http://job.empline.thm/careers/> brings us to a job board with a bit of information about his company.
-They also invite us to view the `current openings positions` which is a link.
+Going to <http://job.empline.thm/careers/> brings us to a job board with a bit of information about this company.
+They also invite us to view the `current openings positions` with a link.

 ![alt text](files/webserver_03.png "Web server")

-With only one job available (not on picture), when we click on it we see that `Position Details` for the `Mobile Dev` job opportunity.
+With only one job available (not on picture), when we click on it, we see that `Position Details` for the `Mobile Dev` job opportunity.
 We have a bit of information about this job opportunity.
-Interesting is that we can press the `Apply to Position` link on the right side.
+Interesting is that we can `Apply to Position` when pressing the link on the right side.

 ![alt text](files/webserver_04.png "Web server")

-We can apply for this job opportunity by filling in all the required fields.
+We can apply for this job opportunity by filling in all the required fields and by uploading our malware, excuse me, our resume.

 ![alt text](files/webserver_05.png "Web server")

-As we found out this new website and the upload capabilities, it's always wise to enumerate it.
+As we found out this new website and the upload capabilities, it's always wise to enumerate this web server again, but more targeted.
 We see that `gobuster` found an `upload` folder.
 Probably for the applications that are submitted.

 ````commandline
 $ gobuster dir -w /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt -u job.empline.thm -t 50